Jean Riachi

-Jean Riachi is also the Chairman of FFA Private Bank Dubai Limited, a financial services firm regulated by the DFSA and operating from the Dubai International Financial Center (DIFC).
+Jean Riachi is also the founder and Chairman of FFA Private Bank Dubai Limited, a financial services firm regulated by the DFSA and operating from the Dubai International Financial Center (DIFC).

 Education

 Born and raised in Lebanon, Jean Riachi completed his high school education at Lycee Louis-le-Grand in Paris and graduated from HEC Paris business school in 1985.
 He also holds a Certificate in Corporate Governance (IDP-C) from INSEAD's International Directors Program.